Gan Mai Da Zao Tang

 2019 Jan 22 Frontiers in Neuroscience Chen HS, Gu LJ, Yang YX, Guo JY

-Animal Study Anxiety GABA Serotonin Gan Mai Da Zao Tang GABA systemGan Mai Da Zao decoction has shown comparable anxiolytic effects to Diazepam and Buspirone in mice, possibly regulated by serotonin and gamma-aminobutyric acid receptors.
+Animal Study Anxiety Serotonin Gan Mai Da Zao Tang GABA systemGan Mai Da Zao decoction has shown comparable anxiolytic effects to Diazepam and Buspirone in mice, possibly regulated by serotonin and gamma-aminobutyric acid receptors.

 Herbal medicine (Gan Mai Da Zao decoction) for depression: A systematic review and meta-analysis of randomized controlled trials